cinemascience/pycinema/readme.md

 python3 -m venv pcenv
 source pcenv/bin/activate
 pip install --upgrade pip
-pip install jupyterlab
 pip install .
 ```

 # Running examples

 You can now use this python environment to run examples from the repository.
-Run `jupyter-lab` and select a file from the `examples` directory:
+Run `cinema` and select a file from the `data` directory:

 ```
 source pcenv/bin/activate
-jupyter-lab
+cinema view data/sphere.cdb
 ```

 # Making and uploading the python module